fluffywaffles/sisyphus/readme.md

 # Sisyphus
-is a testing framework.
+is an alarmingly decent testing framework in less than 500 LOC.
 Code, test, fail, repeat.
 Like rolling a boulder up a hill.

 Test suites...
 - Are arrays of assertions
 - Can be written in your modules
 - Don't have a crazy DSL
 - Run in browsers
-- Output wherever you want, and look pretty (devtools console, for starters)
+- Output wherever you want, and look pretty (devtools, for starters)
 - Support high-level browser automation (for integration testing)

 Tests...